vehicle-lang/tutorial/src/chapters/3-proving-robustness.md

 # Exercises

+*A note on the neural network shape.
+Each solver, Marabou, Vibecheck, etc will have its own restrictions as to the type of layers and hence networks that it can process.
+For example, in the exercises below, the MNIST model is a CNN, and the FMNIST model -- is a plain multi-layer perceptron.
+Both can be handled by Marabou, but only the second one can be handled by Vibecheck.*

 ## Exercise #1 (⭑): Run the Chapter code

 As usual, your first task is to repeat the steps described in this chapter: download the _Vehicle_ specification, the network,  the data, and verify robustness of the given network on given data.